passcod/caretaker/index.markdown

 preparing, making, and publishing _one_ release.

-The role of releaser can be assumed freely by a “more permanent” member of the project, or can be assigned, after request, and for a single release, to an external contributor, who then becomes a **_temporary_ releaser**.
+The role of releaser can be assumed freely by a “more permanent” member of the project, or can be assigned, after a proposal, and for a single release, to an external contributor, who then becomes a **_temporary_ releaser**.

 The releaser then _owns_ the release process, and drives it to completion.
 The project will define a